jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs12.md

 It is as if one distinction between humans and animals is this feature of receiving discipline.
 #allenpross

+#### v.2
+>A good main obtains favor from the Lord, but the Lord condemns a crafty man.

 #### v.4
 >A wife of noble character is her husband's crown, but a disgraceful wife is like decay in his bones.